SirLich/reticulator/development.md

 # How to Release

  - Create all your changes
  - Create + Run Tests
- - Set version in `setup.py`
+ - Set version in `pyproject.toml`
  - Commit and push everything
- - Tag the repository: `git tag -a v0.0.13-beta`
+ - Tag the repository: `git tag v0.0.13-beta`
  - Push git tags: `git push --tags`
  - Make new release on github, using the website
- - Create distribution `python setup.py sdist`
+ - Create distribution `python -m build`
  - Push distribution: `twine upload .\dist\reticulator-v0.0.9-beta.tar.gz`